oVirt/ovirt-site/source/uncategorized/using-el6-hosts-with-ovirt.html.md

 ### Building the Kickstart

-*   Building a kickstart is covered more in depth here: [Kickstart Installations](http://access.redhat.com/knowledge/docs/en-US/Red_Hat_Enterprise_Linux/6/html/Installation_Guide/ch-kickstart2.html)
+*   Building a kickstart for EL6 is covered more in depth here: [Kickstart Installations](http://access.redhat.com/knowledge/docs/en-US/Red_Hat_Enterprise_Linux/6/html/Installation_Guide/ch-kickstart2.html)
 *   Included below is an example kickstart generated for using with Scientfic Linux 6.3

 <!-- -->